Hiking the Jordan Trail is an incredible experience, even more so if you walk the Dana to Petra trek.

 When to hike the Jordan Trail

-With cold winters and incredibly hot summers, there is no doubt that the best time to hike the Jordan Trail – or at least the portions of it that I did – is in the spring time.
+With cold winters and incredibly hot summers, there is no doubt that the best time to hike the Jordan Trail – or at least the Dana to Petra Trek – is in the spring time.
 I walked it at the beginning of April, and the days were dry, if only a bit overcast.

-In terms of temperatures, they were pleasant during the day – although obviously, walking and working out, the body does feel warmer than it would otherwise.
-The temperatures dropped at night, especially in Dana which is at around 1500 meters above sea level, and in Shobak.
+In terms of temperatures, at that time of year they are pleasant during the day – although obviously, walking and working out, the body does feel warmer than it would otherwise.
+The temperatures drop at night, especially in Dana which is at at an elevation, and in Shobak.

 What to pack and what to wear for the Jordan Trail

-The first recommendation I have for anyone hiking the Dana to Petra portion of the Jordan Trail is to pack as light as possible.
+The first tip I have if you are hiking from Dana to Petra is to pack as light as possible.
 Don’t carry any backpack over 30 liters, and even then make sure that the backpack – which has to fit nicely to the body – doesn’t weight more than 4 or 5 kgs, including the water for the hike.

-Essential items for this portion of the Jordan Trail are: good hiking boots that hold the ankles properly; a good pair of hiking pants, and a pair of shorts, just in case the weather gets really hot.
-I find that Kuhl hiking pants and shorts are incredibly comfortable, performing and lightweight.
-I also recommend taking a couple of t-shirts.
+- a good pair of hiking pants, and a pair of shorts, just in case the weather gets really hot.
+I find that Kuhl Hiking Pants and shorts are incredibly comfortable, performing and lightweight.

-Other than the basic toothbrush and toothpaste, do make sure to carry some laundry soap which can be used to wash clothes (whenever water is available) and to shower; a good sunblock is fundamental unless planning to get sunburnt.
+- other than the basic toothbrush and toothpaste, make sure to carry some laundry soap which can be used to wash clothes (whenever water is available) and to shower.

-Also make sure to take prescription medicines as needed and, more importantly so, an emergency kit – I wish I had one after my accident.
+- prescription medicines as needed and, more importantly so, an emergency kit.
 This should have: disinfectant spray, sterile gauzes, medical tape, antibiotic and / or antiseptic ointment and last but by all means not least some steri-strip.

 Final tips for hiking the Jordan Trail

-Hiking the Jordan Trail isn’t a walk in the park.
-Whoever plans to walk it, needs to research as much as possible about it, and plan it carefully.
-It requires a good sense of adventure and an even better willingness to adapt to the sometimes harsh conditions and to the physical fatigue.
+Hiking the Jordan Trail can be challenging.
+Make sure to research as much as possible about it, and pick a reliable tour company for your trip.
+It requires a good sense of adventure and an even better willingness to adapt to the sometimes harsh conditions and physical fatigue.